bfemiano/newton-raphson-interest-analytic/README.md

 =================================

 Hadoop streaming application written in Python that calculates time-weighted interest using Newton-Rahpson method.
-Taking into account the time of year any adjustments (positive and negative) that were made to each account.
+Time-weighted meaning taking into account the time of year any adjustments (positive and negative) that were made to each account to give a more accurate year interest rate.

 Build the data using 'python data_gen.py <num_accounts>' where num_accounts equals how many unique account names to reproduce in the dataset.